 The board dictates where your company is heading and what its core values are.

-If you preach about diversity whilst it doesn’t apply to your board - what message does that send?
+If you preach about hiring for diversity whilst it doesn’t apply to your board - what message does that send?

 That your diversity efforts are just lip service?